KirinyetBrian/CUKiClub/README.md

  requires [Node.js](https://nodejs.org/) v17.5.0+ to run.

-Install the dependencies and devDependencies and start a developmentserver.
+Install the dependencies and devDependencies and start a development server.

 ```sh
 cd CUKiClub